 - No-build zones.
 Setting an area for no-building is part of a spatial planning process of a municipality.
 Instead of buildings, that area can become a place for biodiversity, or even a park.
 Action example: Brugge (118k inhabitants) purchased 50k m2 of green land (NL).

 - Cool paving and building materials.
 The inclusion of reflecting materials for roofs and pavements can help to decrease the heat island effect.
 Related project: in Madrid, Spain, new buildings consider adaptation to climate change.

 🤝 Convincing colleagues from different departments is crucial.
 Pushing an agenda in bigger cities can be difficult.
 In this article, we bring you concrete ideas to engage your colleagues in the climate story.
-Long story short: show them the benefits of climate action to their agendas and priorities.
+Long story short: show them the benefits of a plan of action for climate change to their agendas and priorities.

 🧑🤝🧑 Outreaching citizens is a challenge for any city.
-In particular, those citizens who don't see the benefits of climate.
+In particular, those citizens who don't see the benefits of climate action.
 Our advice: don't talk about climate, but about savings and comfort.
-Climate measures can be an ally in fighting poverty, e.g. energy poverty.
+Climate measures can be an ally in fighting poverty, e.g., energy poverty.
 Curious to learn more?
 This article will give you more insights.

-📌 The tertiary sector plays an important role in your climate plan.
+📌 The tertiary sector plays an essential role in your plan of action for climate change.
 As growing cities seek to boost their local economies, businesses will continue playing a role in climate action.
-Ever wondered how to best approach them?
+Ever wondered how to approach them best?
 We got a complete article about it.

 By choosing this list of measures and using our calculator in our online tool, reducing 35% of emissions by 2030 is possible.
-This is is a huge step in reaching the targets of the Covenant of Mayors and bringing a better future to your city.
+This is a huge step in reaching the Covenant of Mayors’ targets and bringing a better future to your city.

 PS.
 If your city is smaller than 25k inhabitants, we selected a special package for that case.